lume/lume.github.io/CONTRIBUTING.md

 # Publishing

+First get permission to push to https://github.com/lume-vercel/docs.

+## Option 1: `git push`

+Now simply push
-Get permissiong to push to https://github.com/lume-vercel/docs, then simply push to the `main` branch there and [Vercel](https://vercel.com) will automatically pull and publish the site to https://docs.lume.io.
+to the `main` branch there and [Vercel](https://vercel.com) will automatically pull and publish the site to https://docs.lume.io.